fawzaanshaikh/100-days-of-code/r1-log.md

 ### R1D10
 Studied a bit more about Git and GitHub so as to work in collaboration properly.
 Also did a bit of competitive programming.

+### R1D11
+Learnt how to make sites responsive.
+Refactored some code.
+Fixing bugs.